ChrisHal/PTU2BIN/README.txt

-Copyright (c) 2019 Christian R. Halaszovich
+Copyright (c) 2021 Christian R. Halaszovich
 (See LICENSE.txt for licensing information.)

 Tools to convert PicoQuant PTU files (as written by e.g.
-PicoQuant's SymphoTime64) to BIN files containing pre-histogrammed data.
+PicoQuant's SymphoTime64) to BIN files or IgorPro binary wave files (IBW) containing pre-histogrammed data.
 This works for FLIM data in T3 format.
 The number of supported formats is quite limited as of now.
-Fell free to get in touch with me if you need addional formats supported.
+Fell free to get in touch with me if you need additional formats supported.
 (PTU-files can differ somewhat in the internal format they use.)

 There are two tools provided:
-PTU2BIN - This is the conversion tool an can be used to convert single files.
+PTU2BIN - This is the conversion tool that can be used to convert single PTU files.
   (The original file is preserved, of course.)
-Addionally, some useful metadata is extracted from the PTU file. convertPTUs.py - A Python script that batch-converts all ptu files in the current directory and its sub-directories and converts them using PTU2BIN.
+Additionally, some useful metadata is extracted from the PTU file. convertPTUs.py - A Python script that batch-converts all ptu files in the current directory and its sub-directories and converts them using PTU2BIN.